Theparia/Polynomial-Regression/README.md

 # Polynomial-Regression

-This project implements Polynomial Regression with regularization, a machine learning technique used for modeling complex relationships between input features and output targets.

-## Introduction
-Polynomial Regression is a regression technique that fits a polynomial equation to the data instead of a linear equation.
-It is particularly useful when the relationship between the input features and the output target is nonlinear.
+This project implements Polynomial Regression, a regression technique that fits a polynomial equation to the data instead of a linear equation.
+It is particularly useful when the relationship between the input features and the output target is **nonlinear**.
 This implementation also includes regularization, which helps prevent overfitting and enhances the model's generalization.

 ## Features
 - **Polynomial Transformation**: The `transform` method allows for the transformation of input features into polynomial features up to a specified degree.
 This enables capturing complex relationships in the data.